 Three years ago Public Works in this province was mandated to become the implementing agent of choice for all government departments.
 You’ll understand that all departments have their budgets.

 The Department of Health for clinics and hospitals.
-The Department of Education for schools and other facilities as well other departments.
+The Department of Education for schools and other facilities as well as other departments.
 The Department of Economic Development for facilities.

-And COGTA (Cooperative Governance and Traditional Affairs) at local government level for a whole range of infrastructure.
+And COGTA (Cooperative Governance and Traditional Affairs) at the local government level for a whole range of infrastructure.
 And we took a decision that Public Works within government must formulate the implementation of all that infrastructure.

 Until then the various departments would use various private sector operators, even semi-private operators, to do that.
 We took a decision that Public Works must become the implementation agent of choice.
 Currently, we are about 70% of that target.

-For the first time we not only have provincial departments but also key stakeholders Eskom, Transnet, Water and Sanitation, Umngeni Water and the Provincial Planning Commission serving in one work group.
+For the first time, we not only have provincial departments but also key stakeholders Eskom, Transnet, Water and Sanitation, Umngeni Water and the Provincial Planning Commission serving in one workgroup.

-For those of you in Gauteng we are not shy to say we don’t want Transnet or any of the other state-owned enterprises that have their head offices in Gauteng implementing and spending billions of rands in KZN but parachuting in without coordination with the local people.
+For those of you in Gauteng, we are not shy to say we don’t want Transnet or any of the other state-owned enterprises that have their head offices in Gauteng implementing and spending billions of rands in KZN but parachuting in without coordination with the local people.
 We are quite firm about that.
 We want local people to get their fair share of that particular cake.

 Of special interest to you will be the property management dimension of our work.
 That is to provide and facilitate the provision of accommodation and management services to our client departments through planned property lifestyle.